usnistgov/800-63-3/sp800-63-3/sec6_xAL.md

 <!---->

-> Note: The upshot of potentially having a different IAL, AAL, and FAL withing a single applicaition stems from the fact that this document no longer supports the notion of an overall LOA.
+> Note: The upshot of potentially having a different IAL, AAL, and FAL withing a single application stems from the fact that this document no longer supports the notion of an overall LOA.
 The 'low watermark' approach to determining LOA no longer applies.
 An application with IAL1 and AAL2 should not be considered any less secure or privacy enhancing than an application with IAL2 and AAL2.
 The only difference between these applications is the amount of proofing required, which may not impact the security and privacy of each application.
 That said, if an agency incorrectly determines the xAL, security and privacy could very well be impacted.

-#### <a name="IAL_CYOA"></a> 5.4.1.
+#### <a name="IAL_CYOA"></a> 6.1.
 Selecting IAL

-The IAL decision tree in [Figure 5-1](#63Sec5-Figure1) combines the results from the risk assessment with additional considerations related to identity proofing services to allow agencies to select the most appropriate identity proofing requirements for their digital service offering.
+The IAL decision tree in [Figure 6-1](#63Sec6-Figure1) combines the results from the risk assessment with additional considerations related to identity proofing services to allow agencies to select the most appropriate identity proofing requirements for their digital service offering.

 The IAL selection does not mean the digital service provider will need to perform the proofing themselves.
-More information on whether an agency can federate is provided in [Section 6](#toFedorNotToFed).
+More information on whether an agency can federate is provided in [Section 7](#toFedorNotToFed).

-<a name="63Sec5-Figure1"></a>
+<a name="63Sec6-Figure1"></a>
 <div class="text-center" markdown="1">
 <img src="sp800-63-3/media/IAL_CYOA.png" alt="IAL Choose Your Own" style="width:1000px;height:1195px;;min-width: 1000px;min-height: 1195px;"/>

-**Figure 5-1.
+**Figure 6-1.
 Selecting IAL**
 </div>